What To Do In An Emergency

 - Will you keep in touch with our primary care veterinarian?

-Yes, the vets at our emergency animal hospital will keep your primary care veterinarian updated with your pet's medical history and files to ensure your pet receives seamless, integrated care.
+Yes, the vets at our animal hospital will keep your primary care veterinarian updated with your pet's medical history and files to ensure your pet receives seamless, integrated care.